 Immediate symptoms and potential long-term health effects depend on the type of agent and the level of exposure.

-- Nerve agents: Long-term health effects are not expected after low level exposures with no or minimal symptoms.
+• Nerve agents: You should not expect long-term health effects after low level exposures with no or minimal symptoms.
 Learn more about nerve agents, such as sarin.

-There is no test currently available to confirm exposure after a few months have passed.
+No test can confirm exposure after a few months have passed.

 More research is needed

-The research on long-term health effects of chemical warfare agent exposure is limited.
+The research on long-term health effects of CWA exposure is limited.
 Studies of individuals with higher exposures in the 1995 Tokyo subway attack have demonstrated some long-term effects on the nervous system.

 VA and DOD are collaborating to understand potential health effects.